Locarno Classification for Designs

 - Locarno Classification – Database search (German entries only)

-The Einteilung der Klassen und Unterklassen (Division into classes and subclasses) (5,13 MB) published annually in the Bundesanzeiger (Federal Gazette) and the list of goods are in line with the content of the eleventh edition of the International Classification under the Locarno Agreement (Locarno Classification).
+The Einteilung der Klassen und Unterklassen published annually in the Bundesanzeiger (Federal Gazette) (Search term: Locarno-Klassifikation) and the list of goods are in line with the content of the twelfth edition of the International Classification under the Locarno Agreement (Locarno Classification).
 New national names of goods are also included in this list of goods.

 The authentic versions of the Locarno Classification are prepared in English and French and published by the WIPO.